Practice Problems for Computer Literacy Exams

 Books on the various software applications are available in the WSU Bookstore or most retail bookstores.
 There are Excel, PowerPoint, Presentations, Word, WordPerfect, and Windows guides available in the WSU bookstore.
 They are inexpensive and a good help guide for those who need to brush up on the basics.

-If you prefer a book, we suggest that you buy one that covers the current Microsoft Suite or Corel Suite.
+If you prefer a book, we suggest that you buy one that covers the current Microsoft Suite.
 The current Microsoft Suite is taught in the NTM Department.

-The NTM department currently uses the current Microsoft and Corel software for testing:
+The NTM department currently uses the current Microsoft software for testing:

 Look at the competencies page to see what each exam covers.